 When representing yourself, you must identify what type of evidence will support your claim and ensure it is admissible at trial.
 Unfortunately, if you rely on evidence the judge does not allow you to present in your case, you may end up losing.

 Be Organized and Prepared for Trial

-Most trials include your own testimony, testimony of the other party and perhaps testimony of third-party witnesses.
-Both parties will have opportunity to ask questions of anyone who testifies at the trial.
-It is important to have a list of questions you may want to ask a witness, as well as a list of important points you want to make when you present your case.
+Most trials include your testimony, the other party’s testimony, and perhaps testimony of third-party witnesses.
+Both sides will have an opportunity to ask questions to anyone who testifies at the trial.
+Therefore, you should prepare a list of questions you may want to ask witnesses, as well as important points you want to make when you present your case.

 Honor the Court and Be Respectful

 Showing proper respect to the court goes a long way.
-When speaking to the judge, you should address him/her as “your Honor.”
-Refrain from being demeaning to your opponent and show respect to them at all times.
-Don’t interrupt when your opponent or the Judge is speaking.
-Each party will have its fair share of time to present its side of the story.
-Make notes as you listen so that you can address and respond to each point raised when your time comes.
+For example, when speaking to the judge, you should address them as “your Honor”.
+Additionally, refrain from being demeaning to your opponent and show them respect at all times.
+For instance, don’t interrupt when your opponent or the judge is speaking.
+Each party will have its fair share of time to present their side of the story.
+Instead of interrupting, take notes as you listen so you can address and respond to each point when your time comes.

 Be Assertive in Your Court Presentation

-Don’t let your opponent get the best of you.
-If the other side is represented by a lawyer, you must be confident in your delivery and stand up for yourself.
-Judges understand how difficult it is for people to represent themselves in legal procedures and will typically step in to control an opposing attorney if they seem to be taking an unfair advantage of a self-represented individual on the other side.
+While you should be respectful at all times during trial, don’t let your opponent get the best of you.
+Even if the other side is represented by a lawyer, you must be confident in your delivery and stand up for yourself.
+Judges understand how difficult it is to represent oneself in legal procedures.
+Therefore, they will typically step in to control an opposing attorney if they seem to be taking unfair advantage of a self-represented individual on the other side.